fivequarters/fusebit.io/src/_blog/_posts/run-nodejs-from-google-sheets.md

 ![Import data from HubSpot to Google Sheets](google-sheets-addon-hubspot.png 'Import data from HubSpot to Google Sheets')

-Short line of code for a develper, giant leap for the growth team.
+Short line of code for a developer, giant leap for the growth team.

 ## How do I get started?